All About Miso – We Unique Cultural Session

-On January the 9th, the first special session of the new year 2022, “All about Miso” was held in Shibuya Scramble Square!
-At We Languages you can try some special, cultural-themed lessons!
-Our coaches will always share with you their unique knowledge about Japanese culture.
+On January 9th, the first special session of the new year 2022, “All about Miso,” was held in Shibuya Scramble Square!
+At We Languages, you can try some special, cultural-themed lessons!
+Our coaches will always share with you their unique knowledge of Japanese culture.
 This session is just one of them!

 In our We Special Lesson…

 In this cultural lesson, our students had the chance to learn all about Miso!
 Its history, what is made from, how it’s made, its regional variations, and much more.
 And, of course, even to taste it!
 But here comes the good part.
 Our expert coach taught the students how to create Miso soup balls!
 That’s a healthy, high-nutrition snack made by yourself.

 Why You Should Learn The Japanese Language At We

 We want to include more We Uniqueness in our content!
 For example, the “Miso session” from the other day.
 Miso is, of course, famous as a Japanese food in general.
 But the reason why we did this course is to learn Japanese from our culture with Miso.
 Each area in Japan uses a different type of Miso and has a different menu.
 Same as we have different dialects in each area!

 In addition, our partnership with Hiragana Times will only make your Japanese language learning process much more easier and interesting!

 Check the rest of the article to discover what’s this famous ingredient, where is it used, and how to learn all of this in our special session!

 With the term “Miso” Japanese refers to a fermented soybean paste, mixed with rice, barley, and seaweed, typically salty.
 It’s a traditional ingredient in Japanese cuisine.
 It can flavor all kinds of food, especially fish and vegetables.
 Moreover, its use goes back at least to the Nara period (710-794), making it an essential ingredient!